TIBCOSoftware/snappydata/docs/connectors/deployment_dependency_jar.md

 	*	Similarly keep the standalone jars also in a path where it is available to all the lead nodes.

 <a id= submitjobpackages> </a>
-## Submitting SnappyData Job with Packages
+## Submitting Snappy Job with Packages

-You can specify the name of the packages which can be used by a job that is submitted to SnappyData.
+You can specify the name of the packages which can be used by a job that is submitted to TIBCO ComputeDB.
 This package is visible only to the job submitted with this argument.
 If another job tries to access a class belonging to the jar of this package then it will get ClassNotFoundException.

 A **--packages** option is added to the **snappy-job.sh** script where you can specify the packages.
 Use the following syntax: